Force over Distance: Chapter 50

 I think all of reality may be at stake, Young didn’t say.

-“Everett,” Telford said, and, for the space of a heartbeat, Young could see the guy he’d met years back—curious and sharp and ready for anything the galaxy might throw his way.
+“Everett,” Telford said, and, for the space of a heartbeat, Young saw the guy he’d met years back—curious and sharp and ready for anything the galaxy might dish out.
 “Let me help you.”

 Young shook his head.
 “No matter what I tell you—you’ll never back down.
 And that’s what I need you to do, David.
 I need you to back down.”

-“I can’t,” Telford whispered.
+“I can’t,” Telford said.
 “I can’t, because Jackson already opened the door.
 You must see that.”

 “I don’t know what I see.”